-Under the current rules, the revenue available to pay FTR holders' target allocations in a given month includes day-ahead congestion, payments by holders of negatively valued FTRs, auction revenues greater than ARR target allocations, and any charges made to dayahead operating reserves which occur where there are hours with net negative congestion.
+Under the current rules, the revenue available to pay FTR holders' target allocations in a given month includes day-ahead congestion, payments by holders of negatively valued FTRs, and auction revenues greater than ARR target allocations.
 Any such revenue above FTR target allocations from prior months in a planning period are used to pay any current month shortfalls.
-Target allocations are a cap on payments to FTR holders for each planning period.
+Payments to FTR holders for each planning period cannot exceed the target allocations because the target allocations define the FTR product purchased.
 At the end of each planning period, any surplus revenue above the target allocations is distributed to ARR holders.